Inductive Generative Recommendation via Retrieval-based Speculation: Methodology

 \subsubsection{Adaptive Exiting}

 SpecGR can adaptively terminate the draft-verify iterations based on the number of candidate items accepted by the verifier (GR) model.
 When the number of accepted items reaches \(K\), the loop exits, avoiding the need to generate full-length sequences of \(l\).
 This adaptive approach reduces inference time, as fewer generation steps are required.
-Additionally, the proportion of unseen items is effectively controlled by \(\gamma\), making the framework more flexible for different scenarios.
 If, after the final iteration, there are still not enough accepted items, the beam sequences will be appended to the recommendation list until \(K\) is reached.
 As a result, even in the worst case, SpecGR does not incur additional time overhead compared to decoding with beam search.
 Finally, we rank the recommendation list by using the verification scores of the accepted items, along with the beam scores if items from beam sequences are included.